RealStagingAI/real-staging-ai/apps/docs/docs/guides/admin-features.md

   -H "Authorization: Bearer $TOKEN" | jq
 ```

-### Model Configuration (Phases 1, 2 & 3 Complete!)
+### Model Configuration (All Phases Complete! 🎉)

 Each AI model supports specific configuration parameters that control output quality, format, and behavior.
-Model configurations are stored in the database and can be managed through the API.
+Model configurations are stored in the database and can be managed through both the API and admin UI.

 **Current Status:**
 - ✅ Phase 1: Configuration structs and database schema
 - ✅ Phase 2: Worker integration - configs loaded from database
-- ✅ Phase 3: API endpoints for config management - **LIVE!**
+- ✅ Phase 3: API endpoints for config management
-- ⏳ Phase 4: Admin UI for easy configuration (planned)
+- ✅ Phase 4: Admin UI for easy configuration - **LIVE!**

 **Available Configuration Parameters:**